VIDEO: Massachusetts school bus with students aboard slides down icy street

 A school bus was caught on camera sliding down an icy Massachusetts road on Tuesday.

-SUTTON, Mass. - (CNN) - A school bus was caught on camera sliding down an icy Massachusetts road on Tuesday.
+SUTTON, Mass. - A school bus was caught on camera sliding down an icy Massachusetts road on Tuesday.

 Twenty-nine children were on board the bus when the crash happened in the town of Sutton.